jupyter-vim/jupyter-vim/README.md

 enter.

 ## Info
-Once I fell in love with Vim, I couldn't bear having to jump back and forth between the ipython/jupyter console and editor anymore.
-I modeled this simple interface off of the ideas in [vim-ipython](https://github.com/ivanov/vim-ipython), but have pared down many of the features, like the replication of the Jupyter console in a vim buffer,
+Once we fell in love with Vim, we couldn't bear having to jump back and forth between the ipython/jupyter console and editor anymore.
+We modeled this simple interface off of the ideas in [vim-ipython](https://github.com/ivanov/vim-ipython), but have pared down many of the features, like the replication of the Jupyter console in a vim buffer,